mlprajapati/jwtauthentication/README.md

 * APIs
     - users - list of users (/users)
     - authentication  - Authentication of user based on login credential (username 7 password)
+    - products - list of all product (authentication will not apply and this can be assess as open link)
     - API Partial JSON response support
 ```
     curl http://localhost:3000/users